Simple Employee Performance Appraisal Form and Process

-Managers complain about the employee review process being too cumbersome and saddled with long forms.
-If your organization’s performance review process is longer than one or two pages then it’s likely too long.
+Managers complain about the employee performance appraisal process being too cumbersome and saddled with long forms.
+If your organization’s performance review form is more than one or two pages then it’s likely too long.
 Can a one or two- page performance review be effective?
 Absolutely.
 Keeping the form focused on the most essential information leads to generating meaningful performance review content, better quality and more focused employee performance conversations.
 A good performance review form is the first step to helping managers write performance reviews.
 Here are the essential elements for reviewing employee performance:

 - Strengths: Include 2 – 3 areas of strength, use supporting examples (be specific), identify the positive impact (show the employee how the strength adds value) and then connect the strength to the relevant organizational competencies (Communication, Teamwork, Accountability, Customer Focus, Results Orientation, etc.).